 - There is no “range anxiety”– unlike electric vehicles, hybrids generally (unless you own a PHEV) don’t need to be plugged in to have power to drive.
 Because they have gasoline engines all you have to do is keep the gas tank full and you can go anywhere.

-The cons of owning a hybrid car include:
+What are the cons of owning a hybrid car?

 - Most hybrids cost considerably more to buy or lease than their gasoline-only counterparts.
 In fact, you can expect to pay as much as 10% to 15% more for a hybrid.

 - Most of the tax benefits of owning a hybrid car are being phased out.
 Be sure to check with your local and state tax officials to see what kinds of benefits might still be available.